 - Taste and adjust any seasonings if needed.

-- Leftovers will keep well in the refrigerator for 3-4 days.
+- Leftovers: Store in an airtight container in the refrigerator for 3-4 days.

-- To freeze, add the vegan sloppy joe mixture to an airtight freezer-safe container.
-Defrost on the counter or in the refrigerator, then cook in a pot over medium-low heat until heated throughout.
+- To freeze: Add the vegan sloppy joe mixture to an airtight freezer-safe container.
+Store in the freezer for up to 4 months.
+Defrost on the counter or in the refrigerator, then cook in a pot over medium-low heat until heated through.

 Nutrition Information:Yield: 8 Serving Size: 1